zulip/zulip-mobile/docs/architecture/realtime.md

 * Timestamps etc.: the obvious/boring now, null, etc.

 When the update machine is *live*:
-* If there isn't an open long-poll request, it makes one.
+* If there isn't an open long-poll request, it makes one, [at `/events`][api-events].
-* When a poll request returns successfully, we take the following steps:
+* When an `/events` poll request returns successfully, we take the following steps:
   * We apply the received events to the application-level state: for example, we might add a new user, update or delete some user's info, mark some messages as read, or add a new message.
 In the